tom-mohr/clevertable/README.md

 However, it is safer to explicitly set the conversion method to `"ignore"` for all columns you want to ignore.

+## CLI

+`pip install clevertable` also makes the command `clevertable` available in the command line.
+It allows to quickly convert tables without even creating a Python script.
+Execute `clevertable -h` to see the possible arguments that can be passed to the tool.

 ## Supported Conversion Methods

 ### ignore